5 legendary gold nuggets of the 19th century

 The “Holtermann Nugget”

-Place of discovery: Hill-End mine, Sydney, Australia
+Place of discovery: mine near Hill-End, Sydney, Australia

 Year: 1872

 This nugget is considered to be the largest ever found in the world.
 Yet in fact, the gigantic block was not made of pure gold.
 Gold was melted from a quartz plate.
 It had a length of 144 cm, a width of 66 cm and a thickness of 10 cm.
-The weight of the specimen block was 280 kg.
+The weight of the specimen block was just shy of 286 kg.
 The gold nugget was named after the gold miner Bernhardt Holtermann, who discovered the gold nugget in Australia at the end of the 19th century.
 The lucky man was mining gold-bearing pits for several years until he found the treasure, which brought him money and fame.

 Afterward, the “Holtermann Nugget” was fragmented and melted down.
 Due to the fact that Holtermann was engaged in photography, we can see how the nugget actually looked.